barnabyfryer/barnabees_simulators/README.md

 This model was written co-jointly with Mathias Lebihain.

-This model is used in the publication Fryer et al., 2026 Nature.
+This model is used in the publication Fryer et al., 2026 *Nature*.

 **Assumptions**